Paul A. Fino: Legislative career

+Congress

 In 1952, he defeated Bernard O'Connell to win a seat in the 83rd Congress.
 He went on to win seven more terms, serving in the 84th, 85th, 86th, 87th, 88th, 89th and 90th United States Congresses, holding office from January 3, 1953, until his resignation on December 31, 1968.

 In Congress, Fino leaned conservative and opposed racial busing and abortion.
 However, Fino voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 He championed the creation of a "national lottery," which he believed would allow the federal government to raise additional revenue to fund crucial programs without raising taxes.
 At one point, he introduced a bill to outlaw the Communist Party.
 His positions also included support for traditionally liberal programs such as Medicare (he favored national health insurance), Social Security, and mass transit.
 In 1964, he proposed changes to the Social Security that would allow recipients to draw benefits at age 60 with no income limits.
 This was more generous than what the Democratic Party proposed.

 Fino became an opponent of John Lindsay when the two served in Congress.
 After Lindsay became the Mayor of New York City in 1966, Fino continued to feud with him.
 The New York Times reported that Fino asked Lindsay for the appointment of a law partner as sanitation commissioner and was denied by the new mayor.
 Afterwards, he criticized Lindsay's more liberal legislative initiatives and mocked him for promoting New York as "Fun City".
 Lindsay countered by tacitly supporting efforts to remove Fino as the Bronx Republican leader.

 He was a delegate to the 1960, 1964 and 1968 Republican National Conventions.
 From 1961 to 1968, he was also the Republican leader in The Bronx.

 In 1961 Fino ran unsuccessfully for City Council president together with Louis J. Lefkowitz, who ran against Mayor Robert F. Wagner.
 The ticket included John J. Gilhooley of Brooklyn, a former assistant secretary of labor, for city comptroller, thus producing the ethnic trifecta of an Italian, a Jew and an Irishman.
 It is mainly remembered for the memorable campaign jingle which included: